NainaPrasad/maps/README.md

 # maps
-Any and all maps that I make using GeoDa, QGIS or other various platforms
+Any and all maps that I make using GeoDa or QGIS
+Maps that I make to help me interpret Development Economics